jelyman2/jekyll-post-generator/README.md

 ## Introduction

-I wrote this tool because I found it to be too time consuming to keep a blank `.md` template somwhere, open it, then save it in the proper location.
+I wrote this tool because I found it to be too time consuming to keep a blank `.md` template somewhere, open it, then save it in the proper location.
 With this tool, all a user needs to do is answer the prompts and they're good to go.

 ## Requirements